rhventures/react-native-dropdown-selector/Test-DropDown-Selector/README.md

 ## Setting up your Appium Inspector
 1. Open your Appium Inspector you installed earlier.
-2. go to Appium Inspector Tab
+2. go to Appium Inspector Tab, configure your boxes:

 -   **Remote Host** : default. -> Mine is 127.0.0.1
 -   **Remote Port** : Set it to some number besides 4723.
 Mine is 3000